aligent/cdk-constructs/packages/esbuild/README.md

 Default: **info**

 ### `sourcemap` (boolean, default)
 Source maps encode the information necessary to translate from a line/column offset in a generate output file back to a line/column offset in the corresponding original input file.
-Supported for both Javascript and CSS
+Supported for both Javascript/Typescript.

 - **true (linked)**
 (source map generated into seperate `.js.map` output file and `.js` contains special `//# sourceMappingURL =` comment that points to the `.js.map` output file)